LordDemonos/Quarm.Guide/README.md

 The character running the command must first be of appropriate level and no other characters can exist on the account when the command is run.
 Once an account is flagged as a mule then all characters on the account will be mules bound in EC tunnel and can not leave EC nor level past level 1.
 These accounts should not contribute to overall server population - this is so we can accurately track server population across third-party population tracking websites, such as UnixGeek's EQEmulator player stats.

-The mule account will be exempt from IP restrictions allowing you run a game client and buy/sell/transfer items independent of your main account.
+The mule account will be exempt from IP restrictions allowing you to run a game client and buy/sell/transfer items independent of your main account.
 Again, RUNNING THE COMMAND AND CONFIRMING WILL DELEVEL YOU TO 1 AND FLAG THE ENTIRE ACCOUNT AS A MULE ACCOUNT.
 BE CERTAIN OF YOUR INTENTIONS. @CSR WILL NOT REVOKE THIS FLAG UNDER ANY CIRCUMSTANCES, NOR ARE THEY EQUIPPED TO DEAL WITH ANY ISSUES THAT ARISE."

 ### Q6
 **A:** In your `eqclient.ini` you can find the [VideoMode] section.
 Change this to match your desktop's settings.
 [VideoMode] `BitsPerPixel=32` `Width=1920` `Height=1080` `RefreshRate=60`